ocoretech/CTF-workbook/VulnLawyers.md

 ![image](https://github.com/ocoretech/Sahil-workbook/assets/67775716/aff7639e-8669-4ced-b0cb-ed1ae8b987fb)

-   * We open Burpsuite and try to look for a GET request with the login page, and we send it to the repeater.
+If you are not being able to login, there are some other ways you can try for example, open Burpsuite and search for a GET request for the login page, and send it to the repeater.
+Send the same request and carefully focus on the response, we find our second flag using burp suite and another endpoint for the login page.

 ![image](https://github.com/ocoretech/Sahil-workbook/assets/67775716/7f788958-b0a1-4c6a-bc7e-eb16c03381b6)

 ![image](https://github.com/ocoretech/Sahil-workbook/assets/67775716/2247b7de-cacc-468c-b99a-521af77a3a3f)

-   * After we send the same data, in the response tab, we capture our second flag.

 ![image](https://github.com/ocoretech/Sahil-workbook/assets/67775716/08ec4318-5579-4d05-8cbc-d9fb649af036)